-The performance of the business in 2023 has been in line with expectations, with the revenue increase compared to prior year resulting from higher costs being recharged to the Group.
-The material impacts on year-on-year performance are driven by movements on the defined pension schemes, which impacts taxation and finance costs in the income statement and results in a deficit in the balance sheet.
+The performance of the business in 2024 has been in line with expectations, with the revenue increase compared to prior year resulting from higher costs being recharged to the Group.
+The impacts on year-on-year performance are driven by movements on the defined pension schemes, which impacts taxation and finance costs in the income statement and results in a deficit in the balance sheet.
 Further to this, interest on cash deposits and interest on joint venture loans result in the increased investment income compared to the prior year.

-The net value of the defined benefit pension schemes, as calculated under FRS 102, decreased from a deficit of £4,848,000 to a deficit of £10,087,000 during the year, attributable to a decline in asset values between 31 December 2022 and 31 December 2023 resulting in a shift from finance income to finance cost.
+The net value of the defined benefit pension schemes decreased from a deficit of £10,087,000 to a deficit of £12,651,000 during the year, attributable to a decline in asset values between 31 December 2023 and 31 December 2024 resulting in a finance cost to the income statement.